sarasoikkeli/MacroPred/README.md

 (Replace 'smiles.smi' with the name of your SMILES file.)

 ### 4. Interpreting Results
-- Upon completion, the script will generate a file named `predicted_labels.csv`.
+- Upon completion, the script will generate two files:
+1) `descriptors.csv` contains molecular descriptor values calculated by Mordred software and
+2) `predicted_labels.csv` contains the results of premeability predictions.

 - Each SMILES notation will be assigned a predicted permeability label.
     - Label 1 indicates permeable.
     - Label 0 indicates impermeable.

 - The output file will be located in the same directory where the script is executed.